Japan's SMFG, Tepco, Mitsubishi face activist climate votes at AGMs - NewsBreak

 A spokesperson at trading house Mitsubishi said the company would discuss and respond to the proposal appropriately.

-Last year, Mitsubishi UFJ Financial Group (8306.T), Japan' biggest bank, and trading house Sumitomo Corp (8053.T) faced similar climate resolutions, although the proposals were voted down.
+Last year, Mitsubishi UFJ Financial Group, Japan’ biggest bank, and trading house Sumitomo Corp faced similar climate resolutions, although the proposals were voted down.

 Comments / 0